deanpemberton/music/what-is-irish-music.md

 If you have an instrument that you want to play melody on that isn't listed above then perhaps you might want to reconsider.
 Again ask someone!

-Accompaniment:
+Unlike lots of other music we're familiar with where e.g drums, bass and rhythm guitar set the rhythm, Irish traditional music uses instruments like these in a different way:

 * Guitar
 * Bouzouki
 * Bodhran

-If there's one melody player and several of these instruments then almost all of them should probably just sit and listen.
+First of all, they aren't necessary for the music to work.
+If there's several of these instruments then almost all of them should probably just sit and listen.
+Or take it in turns.

 If you have an instrument that you want to play accompaniment on that isn’t listed above then perhaps you might want to reconsider.
 Again ask someone!